Orobanche aegyptiaca: Importance

 Because Egyptian broomrape can cause severe damage to economic crops and ornamentals, it is important to understand the plant as a parasite and to fully comprehend its life cycle.
 By understanding its lifecycle, management is possible.

 In Israel, the production of processing tomatoes is in danger as a result of high crop yield losses due to heavy infestations of O. aegyptiaca.
 Approximately $1.3 to 2.6 billion have been lost in annual food crop losses in the regions near the Mediterranean, Northern Africa, and Asia.
-Egyptian broomrape and branched broomrape (O. ramosa) have infested an annual average of 2.6 million ha of crops from the family Solanaceae, including tomatoes, potatoes, and eggplant.
+Egyptian broomrape and branched broomrape (O. ramosa) have infested an annual average of 2.6 million hectares of crops from the family Solanaceae, including tomatoes, potatoes, and eggplant.